gvwilson/sensibleadventures/nardica/nardica.md

 "It seems that my luggage went missing in transit."

 "Oh you poor *cho*,"
-Little Mrs. Sandhu clucked
+Little Mrs. Sandhu clucked.

-as Big Mrs. Sandhu shook her head.
+Big Mrs. Sandhu shook her head.
 "The *Taroona*'s crew are a pack of thieves," she said flatly.
 "And worse, I've heard.
-You're lucky if all they nicked was your bags."
+You're lucky if all they nicked was your bags and not your kidneys."

 The square man sighed.
+"Maybeso,
-"Perhaps, but I have to say, I don't feel particularly lucky.
+but I confess that I don't feel particularly lucky.
 I was hoping to set myself up down here, but without my tools..."
 He shrugged sadly.

 "What kind of tools?"
 Iffy asked.
-She had been about to slip away---as entertaining as it would have been to listen to some hard-luck try to con the Mrs. Sandhus, her uncle would almost certainly be awake and bellowing for her, and she didn't want to leave Aunt Naggie to deal with his ire on her own.
+She had been about to slip away---as entertaining as it would have been to listen to some hard-luck drifter try to con the Mrs. Sandhus, her uncle would almost certainly be awake and bellowing for her, and she didn't want to leave Aunt Naggie to deal with his ire on her own.
-But just the chance that he might be telling the truth was worth a few more seconds.
+But tools---that was worth a few extra seconds.

 The square man grimaced.
 "A couple of half-mil waldoes,